 - The mother and the son had been living with a household in which there was domestic violence for several years before the physically abusive man responsible for this violence finally left the home.

-However, in this scenario, rather than diagnosing the child with ADHD and putting him on medication, the psychiatrist focuses on helping him and his mother gain insight into the underlying reasons for the child’s behavioral difficulties.
+However, in this scenario, rather than diagnosing the child with ADHD and putting him on medication, the psychiatrist focuses on helping him and his mother gain insight into the underlying reasons for the child’s behavioural difficulties.

 Davies then expands upon this second case scenario :